-Most commentators suggest the psalm was written by a Jewish exile and focuses on the return to the land following the Babylonian captivity.
-It was a set time because God had explicitly declared through Jeremiah the prophet that the Babylonian exile would last only 70 years (Jer.
+Most commentators suggest the psalm was written by a Jewish exile and describes the return to the land following the Babylonian captivity.
+It was a set time because God had explicitly declared through the prophet Jeremiah the that the Babylonian exile would last only 70 years (Jer.
 25:11-12 cf. Ezra 1:1-4).

 After seven decades in captivity, the nation of Israel (both Israel and Judah) returned to the land of Israel as promised (Jer.
 50:1-5).